 BY TRAIN: Direct trains take about 45 minutes and run all day in both directions with the last return at 21:35.

 A Cordoba day trip to Malaga’s bustling coastal vibes is a great way to escape a hot day.
 There are a lot of things to do in Malaga from shopping, eating tapas, and visiting museums like the Picasso Museum.
+You might also enjoy strolling through some of Malaga’s beautiful parks.

 BY CAR: Driving from Cordoba to Malaga takes almost 2 hours.
 Parking in Malaga is best in one of the paid underground parking lots near or in the historical center.